geoffrey-diederichs/ROP_Emporium/04_write4/README.md

 The read() function inside pwnme() expects 512 bytes even tho the local_28 variable is 32 bytes long.
 This is vulnerable to a buffer overflow.

-We need to exploit this vulnerability to redirect the program towards the print_file() function with "flag.txt" as argument.
+We need to exploit this vulnerability to redirect the program towards the print_file() function with `flag.txt` as argument.

 # Dynamic analysis